Searching for resources

 There are two key library catalogues you may use when studying at Cambridge:

-- iDiscover – to search across the University’s print and electronic collections (including books, eBooks, journals, newspapers, articles and much more).
+iDiscover – to search across the University’s print and electronic collections (including books, eBooks, journals, newspapers, articles and much more, from other colleges, faculty and department libraries, and the University Library.
 Most, but not all, of Girton’s collection can be found here.
-See our iDiscover: eGuide for further information.
+See our Searching iDiscover eGuide for further information.